hexa-org/policy-mapper/CONDITIONS.md

 [IDQL Specification section 4.7](https://github.com/hexa-org/policy/blob/main/specs/IDQL-core-specification.md#47-condition)) intended for use by [Hexa Policy Orchestrator](https://github.com/hexa-org/policy-orchestrator).

-IDQL is a "tuple" based policy language which has 5 key components to a policy rule which allows most Policy systems such as ABAC, RBAC, Zanzibar, Cedar and OPA to be mappable from IDQL.
-In addition to `subject`, `actions`, `object` of policy, the `conditions` component allows policies to have a conditional component (eg. such as with ABAC).
+In addition to `subject`, `actions`, `object` of a typical policy, the `conditions` component allows policies to have a conditional component (eg. attribute based access control).
 A condition, is a run-time matching condition that can be applied in addition to courser matches for subjects (e.g. roles), actions (permissions), and objects (targets).

-For example, a condition may be applied that tests the type of authentication of a subject and request parameters.
+For example, an IDQL condition may be applied that tests the type of authentication of a subject and request parameters.
 ```
 "condition": {
   "rule": "subject.type eq \"Bearer+JWT\" and (subject.roles co privateBanking or subject.roles co prestige)",